Online fundraising has become a key component of a nonprofit’s fundraising strategy.

 It’s important to be proactive about your nonprofit’s fundraising compliance.

-The penalties for non-compliance are real and range from brutal fees to the destruction of your image and credibility.
+The penalties for non-compliance are real and range from penalties and fees to damage to your image and credibility.

 On top of that, the ever-changing state requirements and paperwork are frustrating, time-consuming and potentially expensive.